augustoamerico/expenses_fetcher/README.md

 Minimal example (adjust to your needs):

-- Google Sheets + Buxfer as repositories
+- Google Sheets as repository
 - ActivoBank, MyEdenred, Nordigen as accounts
+- BancoInvest (xlsx-manual) as a manual file-based account

 Example config